Backup of VMs on Microsoft Hyper-V 2016 or Later

 - If VM guest disks are encrypted with Bitlocker, Veeam Backup & Replication will not be able to restore VM guest OS files and application items from such disks.

-Items 2 and 3 in the list above also apply to Generation 1 of Microsoft Hyper-V VMs that use Key Storage Drive.
-For more information about Key Storage Drive, see https://technet.microsoft.com/en-us/windows-server-docs/compute/hyper-v/learn-more/Generation-1-virtual-machine-security-settings-for-Hyper-V.
+The second and third items in the list with limitations for shielded VMs also apply to Generation 1 of Microsoft Hyper-V VMs that use Key Storage Drive.
+For more information about Key Storage Drive, see Microsoft Docs.